tiepvupsu/DICTOL/README.md

 _This repository is under construction_

-If you experience any bugs, please let me know via the 'Issues' tab.
+If you experience any bugs, please let me know via the [**Issues**](https://github.com/tiepvupsu/DICTOL/issues) tab.
 I'd really appreciate and fix the error ASAP.
 Thank you.

 **On this page:**
 <!-- MarkdownTOC -->